T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: RELATED WORK

 \section{RELATED WORK}

-\textbf{Real-World First-Person Datasets.} Various large-scale datasets provide video footage from an ego agent's perspective. \cite{krishnacam} is a dataset of egocentric video stream along with pose, acceleration and orientation information. \cite{ego4D} is a large-scale first-person view video dataset, with over 3500 hours of footage collected from various sources around the world.
-However, these datasets only provide the single perspective of an ego agent in each scenario, and lack the ground truth pose information and perspective of all other agents in the scene.
+\textbf{Real-World First-Person Datasets.} Various large-scale datasets provide video footage from an ego agent's perspective. \cite{ego4D} is a large-scale first-person view video dataset, with over 3500 hours of footage collected from various sources around the world.
 Egocentric Basketball Motion Planning \cite{bball} provides a wearable camera perspective from multiple people in the scene.
-Nonetheless, these datasets are not focused on social navigation.
-They feature many instances of the ego agent walking by themselves or performing an unrelated task (such as carpentry, basketball, etc.) that inherently have different social contexts than navigating in public.
+However, neither of these datasets are focused on social navigation.
+They feature many instances of the ego agent walking by themselves or performing an unrelated task (such as carpentry, basketball, etc.) that have inherently different social contexts than navigating in public.

+\cite{krishnacam} is a dataset of an egocentric pedestrian video stream, providing pose, acceleration, and orientation information.
+Similarly, \cite{fpl} uses human camera wearers and pose estimation to create a dataset of 2D targets to predict.
+However, these approaches only provide a single perspective of an ego agent in each scenario, limiting the diversity of ego behaviors.
+Also, both lack the ground truth pose information of other agents in the scene, especially due to occlusion and FOV limits.

+Self-driving datasets, such as \cite{waymo, caesar2020nuscenes}, suffer the same problem of not having full ground truth information for training and evaluation.
+Furthermore, a car's ego-motion is incomparable to a pedestrian's ego-motion in terms of physical characteristics.
+Additionally, the social interactions and roles between the ego and detected agents are vastly different between the two fields.